Primary schools in Australia

 Community schools for children with disability

-There are several small government community schools for families who want something different from mainstream schooling.
+There are government community schools for families who want something different from mainstream schooling.
 These are usually small schools that cater for students who have particular types of social or behaviour support needs.

 Dual enrolment for children with disability